World War II Victory Medal: Appearance

 reverse are inscriptions for the Four Freedoms: FREEDOM FROM FEAR AND WANT and FREEDOM OF SPEECH AND RELIGION separated by a palm branch, all within a circle composed of the words UNITED STATES OF AMERICA 1941 1945.

 The suspension and service ribbon of the medal is 1 3/8 inches wide and consists of the following stripes: 3/8 inch double rainbow in juxtaposition (blues, greens, yellows, reds (center), yellows greens and blues); 1/32 inch White 67101; center 9/16 inch Old Glory Red 67156; 1/32 inch White; and 3/8 inch double rainbow in juxtaposition.
 The rainbow on each side of the ribbon is a miniature of the pattern used in the World War I Victory Medal.

-Although the World War I Victory Medal included clasps, the World War II Victory Medal did not.
-This was because campaign medals were awarded instead.
+Although the World War I Victory Medal included clasps, the World War II Victory Medal did not, as individual campaign medals were awarded instead (e.g. the European–African–Middle Eastern Campaign Medal).